 The Chile Peppers

-If you can’t find them, or other varieties of roasted chile peppers in the freezer section of your grocery store, check the Mexican Food aisle for canned roasted chile.
+We’re lucky out here in the West, we have easy access to roasted Hatch Chile Peppers.
+I always have a supply of them in the freezer.
+If you can’t find them, or other varieties of roasted chile peppers in the freezer section of your grocery store, check the Mexican Food aisle for canned roasted chiles.

-Recipe for Creamy Chicken Tortilla Soup
+Recipe for Easy Mexican Tortilla Soup

-Roasted Green Chile Chicken Tortilla Soup
+Mexican Chicken Tortilla Soup Recipe

-- 3 Tablespoons Olive oil
+- 3 Tablespoons Neutral oil Such as canola

 - 1 large sweet onion chopped